 The Graffiti Removal Program allows offenders to make reparation for their crimes and supports offender rehabilitation by providing work-related skills to help increase employment opportunities.

-From 2005 to the end of July 2019, the Graffiti Removal Program had removed more than 3.7 million square metres of graffiti.
+From 2005 to the end of March 2023, the Graffiti Removal Program has removed more than 3.9 million square metres of graffiti.

-To put this achievement in perspective, the amount of graffiti removed would have covered the Melbourne Cricket Ground (MCG) playing field about 183 times.
+To put this achievement in perspective, this is the equivalent of 196 Melbourne Cricket Ground (MCG) playing fields worth of graffiti removed.

 Providing thousands of hours of service to the community, supervised offenders undertook this task as reparation for their crimes, providing more than one million hours of unpaid community work.